meenakshi-kushwaha/mmaqshiny/README.md

 ![\label{fig:example}](inst/images/Image4.JPG)

-9. The Plots tab now allows user to select a parameter to plot time series, density plot and qq plot of all the raw (uncorrected) parameters.
+9. The Plots tab now allows user to select a parameter to plot time series, density plot and qq plot of all the parameters.

 ![\label{fig:example}](inst/images/Image11.JPG)